-AriaNN~\cite{ryffel2021ariannlowinteractionprivacypreservingdeep} introduces a hybrid federated scheme that jointly protects model and data privacy by secret-sharing the model between the client and server and distributing the computation using MPC.
+AriaNN~\cite{ryffel2021ariannlowinteractionprivacypreservingdeep} introduces a hybrid FL scheme that jointly protects model and data privacy by secret-sharing the model between the clients and server using MPC.
 This design prevents either party from observing the full model or training data in plaintext.
 While more aligned with FL principles, AriaNN suffers from serious scalability limitations.
 Each client must train its share of the model in coordination with the server, typically in a sequential fashion due to server-side compute constraints.
-Communication overhead grows linearly with client count; even modest datasets like MNIST can require tens of megabytes per client, and this cost becomes prohibitive for large datasets common in siloed environments.
 Furthermore, the server must maintain a dedicated model instance per client in addition to the global model, leading to unsustainable memory overhead for large-scale models such as VGG-16.

-In summary, existing federated learning approaches for cross-silo settings struggle to scale beyond a few tens of clients due to excessive computational, communication, and memory overheads.
-Techniques like homomorphic encryption and secure model-sharing, while effective in preserving privacy, impose severe performance costs.
+In summary, existing fully secure FL approaches struggle to scale beyond a few tens of clients due to excessive server-side computational and memory overheads.
+Techniques like HE and secure model sharing, while effective in preserving privacy, impose severe performance costs.
 In particular, efforts to simultaneously protect both data and model confidentiality exacerbate these challenges, rendering current solutions impractical for real-world, large-scale deployments.

-To address the limitations of prior work, we propose \emph{FuSeFL}, a fully secure and scalable federated learning framework tailored for cross-silo environments.
-FuSeFL overcomes the limitations of prior work by ensuring end-to-end confidentiality of both the data and the model, while also scaling efficiently to large client populations.
-The key idea is to decentralize training across client groups while confining the server’s role to lightweight secure aggregation.